 (Originally made for Second State Press Member Print Exchange 2023)

-Dam Hamakabim (2023) is a response to the global heartbreak experienced by Jews following the October 7, 2023 attacks in Israel.
-I chose to express this through the form of a single flower, a wildflower native to the State of Israel often used as a symbol of mourning and unity.
-In Hebrew the flower is called “Dam Hamakabim,” the Blood of the Maccabees, because it is said that from the blood of the Maccabees this flower grew, its red leaves a reminder of what happened, how their blood seeped into the land.
-This print is a sad symbol of hope - of the power of heartbreak to bring us together and of the day when the bloodshed will end and there will be peace.
+Dam Hamakabim (2023) is a response to global heartbreak through the form of a single flower, a wildflower native to the land of Israel often used as a symbol of mourning and unity.
+In Hebrew the flower is called “Dam Hamakabim,” which translated to "Blood of the Maccabees."
+This is beacuse it is said that from the blood of the Maccabees this flower grew, its red leaves a reminder of what happened, how their blood seeped into the land.
+It exists as a symbol both of loss and rebirth, with hope that one the bloodshed will end and there will be peace.